 The mission of the Kerr Center is to assist in developing sustainable food and farming systems by:

-Proclaiming the need for a culture that respects the earth and all of its diversity of life, and recognizes the physical, social and spiritual connections between people within a higher order of things.
+- Proclaiming the need for a culture that respects the earth and all of its diversity of life, and recognizing the physical, social, and spiritual connections between people within a higher order of things.

 The Kerr Center is a 501 (c)(3) non-profit educational foundation established in 1985.
 The home office, farm, and ranch are located near Poteau in southeastern Oklahoma.